-In this study we evaluated four methods of communicating uncertainty associated with kriging predictions made from data 405 from a geostatistical survey, to determine an appropriate sampling density to meet information users expectations.
+In this exploratory study we evaluated four methods of communicating uncertainty associated with kriging predictions made from data from a geostatistical survey, to determine an appropriate sampling density to meet information users expectations.
 Users of information on soil variation need accessible ways of understanding the implications of sampling designs on spatial prediction and their uncertainties.
 The background (professional group and frequency of use of statistics) of the information user had no influence in the responses selected for each approach.
 Of these methods we tested, the offset correlation was most favoured, but had no direct link to decision making and some methods of communication were not well understood (joint probabilities and implicit loss functions).
-The offset correlation will likely be more useful to information users, with little or no statistical background, who are unable to express their requirements of information quality based on other measures of uncertainty.
+There were consistent responses under the offset correlation-compared to the other methods, and will likely be more useful to information users, with little or no statistical background, who are unable to express their requirements of information quality based on other measures of uncertainty.
 Although previous work has found that uncertainty of spatial information is best understood when presented in terms of a decision-specific metric, that was not the case here.
 This shows that more work must be done to develop and elucidate decision specific approaches, perhaps through methods to elicit useful loss functions.